Project Update (December 2023): 35% designs are available, City is moving ahead with Request for Proposals for Final Design.

 - Roadway Re-striping to reconfigure travel and/or turning lanes

-OakDOT staff will be conducting in-person outreach to local businesses and stakeholder in late 2021, with more events and pop-ups planned for early 2022.
+OakDOT staff will be conducting in-person outreach to local businesses and stakeholders in late 2021, with more events and pop-ups planned for 2022.
 Please enter your email into the form above and stay connected with this project!